 The Bedwellty Poor Law Union formally came into existence on 26th March 1849.
 It initially comprised the parishes of Bedwellty and Aberystruth, previously forming the western part of the Abergavenny Poor Law Union.
 Each parish was represented by 10 Guardians.
-The union was subsequently enlarged by the addition of Abertillery, Ebbw Vale, Rhymney and Tredegar.
+The union was subsequently enlarged by the addition of the newly created parishes of Abertillery, Ebbw Vale, Rhymney and Tredegar.

 The new Bedwellty Union workhouse was a stone building erected in 1852 on an elevated site at George Town near Tredegar.
 It accommodated over 300 inmates.
 Its location and layout are shown on the 1886 map below.

 The original building appears to have a foreshortened version of the popular cruciform design.
 Instead of the usual range of buildings along the southern perimeter however, there was just a wall.
 Presumably an entrance gate gave access to the workhouse via the yard between the two southern exercise yards.

 By 1901, a new block — presumably an infirmary — had been erected at the north of the workhouse, together with a variety of small outbuildings.

 The workhouse was substantially enlarged in 1908 and could then accommodate 440 inmates.
 The original entrance range at the south was either enlarged or rebuilt, and a new block erected in the original entrance yard.
 Two small pavilion-plan buildings were added at the south-east, and an entrance lodge at the south-west.
 The updated layout is shown on the 1920 map below.